giserh/docker-mapproxy/README.md

 pulls in newer releases than pip (for example, libgeos) so it's the easiest path I can find.

-Continuum based their Conda image on Debian 11.
+ContinuumIO based their Conda image on Debian 11.
 It was great until today when I could no longer run the apt-update step for some reason.
-So now I have to build my own miniconda3 image.
+So now the Dockerfile builds on a Debian image and adds miniconda3.

 ### Note on git version of Mapproxy